DUTCH RESEARCH SCHOOL OF THEORETICAL PHYSICS (DRSTP)|

 The Netherlands has a long tradition in theoretical physics which involves research performed at university institutes, industrial laboratories, and government institutions.
 The strength of this research area is, for a large part, based on the unity of methods employed in a wide range of applications.
 This manifests itself both in scientific research and in academic education.

 To structure and coordinate the graduate education in theoretical physics, the Dutch Research School of Theoretical Physics (DRSTP) was formed.
 The school is a cooperation between the theoretical physics groups of six Dutch universities: University of Amsterdam (UvA), Vrije Universiteit Amsterdam (VUA), University of Groningen (RUG), Leiden University (UL), Radboud University Nijmegen (RU), Utrecht University (UU) (commissioner) and of the National Institute for Subatomic Physics (Nikhef).
-In addition, there are several associate members.
+In addition, there are several alessociate members.

 This recognizes and endorses the prominent role the DRSTP has been playing in the Dutch Theoretical Physics community since its inception in 1994 in maintaining high standards of excellence in both research and graduate education.

 The Mission Statement provides further details about the objectives of the DRSTP.

-DRSTP PhD Day - Friday, 20 October 2017
+PhD Day - Friday, 20 October 2017

 Upcoming Delta ITP events:

-Advanced Topics in Theoretical Physics (spring 2017)
+Advanced Topics in Theoretical Physics II (fall 2017)

-Last update: 23-05-2017, 10.35
+Last update: 12-10-2017, 14.47